 After your order has been shipped, we send you an e-mail containing detailed tracking information.

 Orders placed on working days before 16:00 will be shipped the same day.
-DPD aims to deliver your package within 1-2 working days.
+The carrier aims to deliver your package the 1-3 working days.
 You’re informed by e-mail about the schedule of the delivery.
 The package must be signed for.

 All products are picked, packed and shipped from the Netherlands.